PAL: PAL-B/G/D/K/I

 Systems B and G are similar.
 System B specifies 7 MHz channel bandwidth, while System G specifies 8 MHz channel bandwidth.
-Australia used System B for VHF and UHF channels.
-Similarly, Systems D and K are similar except for the bands they use: System D is only used on VHF (except in mainland China), while System K is only used on UHF.
+Australia and China used Systems B and D respectively for VHF and UHF channels.
+Similarly, Systems D and K are similar except for the bands they use: System D is only used on VHF, while System K is only used on UHF.
 Although System I is used on both bands, it has only been used on UHF in the United Kingdom.

 PAL-L

 The PAL-L (Phase Alternating Line with CCIR System L broadcast system) standard uses the same video system as PAL-B/G/H (625 lines, 50 Hz field rate, 15.625 kHz line rate), but with a larger 6 MHz video bandwidth rather than 5.5 MHz and moving the audio subcarrier to 6.5 MHz.
 An 8 MHz channel spacing is used for PAL-L, to maintain compatibility with System L channel spacings.